 To post your handicap click here to go to the GHIN website or download the GHIN, or MGA, app(s) from the Apple or Android app stores.

-A basic premise underlies the USGA Handicap System, namely that every player will try to make the best score at each hole in every round, regardless of where the round is played, and that the player will post every acceptable round for peer review. – The USGA Handicap System Manual
+A basic premise underlies the World Handicap System, namely that every player will try to make the best score at each hole in every round, regardless of where the round is played, and that the player will post every acceptable round for peer review. – The World Handicap System in association with USGA.

-Upon signing up for the Sterling Farms Men’s Club (through this web site, at the pro-shop or through the postal mail) our volunteers make every effort to activate you in the GHIN system as soon as possible.
+Upon signing up for the Sterling Farms Men’s Club (through this web site or at the pro-shop) our volunteers make every effort to activate you in the GHIN system as soon as possible.
 Our standard is to activate members (new and renewing) within 10 days of receipt of their application and payment.
 During most of the season, activations occur much quicker than this.
 Periodically when there is a large amount of applications, our volunteers can take up to 10 days.
 If for any reason you are not activated in the system within 10 days, please contact us.

-Being activated means that you have been assigned a GHIN # that can be used nationwide and a local # that can only be used at Sterling Farms Golf Course.
+Being activated means that you have been assigned a GHIN # that can be used nationwide and at Sterling Farms Golf Course.
 Once activated you will be able to search for yourself on GHIN’s handicap lookup page.

-If you do not know your GHIN # or local #, here are some ways to get them: Open up your email titled “Handicap eRevision Newsletter from the MGA” and click on “Click for your e-revision” near the bottom of the page.
+If you do not know your GHIN #, open up your email titled “Handicap eRevision Newsletter from the MGA” and click on “Click for your e-revision” near the bottom of the page.
 The opened web page will display your GHIN # at the top of the page.
-Go to the pro-shop and print out a handicap label.
-The handicap label includes your local #, GHIN #, Handicap Index and last 20 scores among other information.
-Upon searching for your name in the pro-shop computer, you will see your local # listed on your profile page with your latest scores.
-If the above has not worked for you, please contact the Handicap Chairman.
+If this does not work for you, please contact the Handicap Chairman.